glisak/Rhetos-wiki/Data-migration.md

   If multiple migration scripts execute the `Rhetos.DataMigrationUse` procedure for a same table, the data will be copied only on a fist call.
   This ensures that later script will not overwrite data modification of a previous script.

-### Modifying database structure

-* If a property's type is changed, deployment of the new version will to the following
-    - First, the old column will be removed from the table, automatically keeping the backup in the migration table.
-    - New property will be created and the data will be restored from the migration table.
-    - When restoring the data, SQL Server will try to automatically convert the data type.
-    - If SQL Server does not support implicit conversion of the these type, the developer should create a data-migration script that modifies the data or the column type in the migration table.

 ### Cleanup